Anne Marie Louise d'Orléans, Duchess of Montpensier: Early years

 As a child, Mademoiselle lived with her governess at the Palais des Tuileries.
 Gaston resided at Blois, where Mademoiselle visited him frequently.
 After his secret marriage, Mademoiselle did not see her father for two years.
 When she finally did see him again in October 1634, the seven-year-old Mademoiselle "flung herself into his arms".
 After learning that Cardinal Richelieu, her godfather, was behind her father's exile, Mademoiselle would sing street songs and lampoons in the presence of the cardinal himself, earning her a scolding from the cardinal.

-At the birth of the future Louis XIV in 1638, the determined Mademoiselle decided that she would marry him, calling him "her little husband" to the amusement of Louis XIII.
+At the birth of the future Louis XIV in September 1638, the determined Mademoiselle decided that she would marry him, calling him "her little husband" to the amusement of Louis XIII.
 Richelieu subsequently reprimanded her for her remarks.
 Her father on the other hand wanted her to marry Louis, Count of Soissons, a descendant of Charles, Duke of Vendôme, one of his old co-conspirators.
 The marriage never materialised.

 When Mademoiselle's governess, Madame de Saint Georges, died in 1643, Mademoiselle's father chose Madame de Fiesque as her replacement.
 Mademoiselle was devastated at the death of her former governess and, not keen on having a new governess, was an awkward student; she later recalled that she once locked Madame de Fiesque in her room and Madame de Fiesque's grandson in another.

 On his deathbed in May 1643, Louis XIII finally accepted Gaston's plea for forgiveness and authorized his marriage to Marguerite; the couple were married in July 1643 before the Archbishop of Paris and, as the Duke and Duchess of Orléans, were finally received at court.